|Tax Bracket (Single)||Marginal Tax Rate|

 |Tax Bracket (Married)||Marginal Tax Rate|

 Ohio has eighteen marginal tax brackets, ranging from 0.54% (the lowest Ohio tax bracket) to 5.39% (the highest Ohio tax bracket).
 Each marginal rate only applies to earnings within the applicable marginal tax bracket, which are the same in Ohio for single filers and couples filing jointly.
 The Federal Income Tax, by contrast, has different tax brackets for married, single, and Head of Household taxpayers.

-Your 2014 income tax return is due on April 15th, 2015.
-The IRS and Ohio are now accepting eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.
+Your 2014 income tax return was due on April 15th, 2015.
+The IRS and Ohio are now accepting late eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.